whitneyburton/portfolios/students/1705-back/desislava-todorova/20170608-Des-Todorova-m1.md

   Original Assignment
   http://backend.turing.io/module1/projects/battleship
 Code Review with Alli:
+  Fundamental Ruby & Style       => 2: Application runs but the code has many long methods (>8 lines) and needs refactoring Enumerable & Collections       => 2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
+  Test-Driven Development        => 2: Application makes some use of tests, but the coverage is insufficient Git Workflow: FAIL
+  REPL Interface                 => 3: Application's REPL is clear and pleasant to use Breaking Logic into Components => 3: Application effectively breaks logical components apart with clear intent and usage Functional Expectations        => 2: Application runs, but does not work properly, or does not meet specifications
 Notes:
   Quit and play work, play includes player ship placement and works through first fire
   Talked through classes, demonstrates a good understanding of OOP w/ objects
   Frequent long methods, opportunities to refactor with nested loops and if/else

-Rubric:
-Fundamental Ruby & Style       => 2: Application runs but the code has many long methods (>8 lines) and needs refactoring Enumerable & Collections       => 2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
-Test-Driven Development        => 2: Application makes some use of tests, but the coverage is insufficient Git Workflow: FAIL
-REPL Interface                 => 3: Application's REPL is clear and pleasant to use Breaking Logic into Components => 3: Application effectively breaks logical components apart with clear intent and usage Functional Expectations        => 2: Application runs, but does not work properly, or does not meet specifications.

 C: Group Work & Projects